SumanthKumarM/aes/README.md

 D¹⁴ = D⁸ · D⁴ · D²

+This requires:

+- squaring operations
+- multiplication operations

+---

+# Masking Strategy

+To protect against **power analysis attacks**, the design uses **first-order Boolean masking**.

+A value is split into two shares:

+D = D₁ ⊕ D₂

 Where:

-- Squaring operations are linear
-- Multiplications are nonlinear
+- D₁ = masked share
+- D₂ = random mask

+Neither share individually reveals the secret value.

 ---

-## Masking Strategy (First-Order Boolean Masking)

-To protect against power analysis attacks:

-D is split into two shares:
+# Masked Multiplication

+For masked operands:

+A = A₁ ⊕ A₂
-D = D₁ ⊕ D₂
+B = B₁ ⊕ B₂

-All nonlinear multiplications use masked multiplication:
+The masked product is computed as:

 C₁ = A₁B₁ ⊕ R
 C₂ = A₁B₂ ⊕ A₂B₁ ⊕ A₂B₂ ⊕ R

 Where:

 - R is fresh randomness
+- Final value:

-- C = C₁ ⊕ C₂ gives correct result
+C = C₁ ⊕ C₂
-- Randomness cancels upon recombination

-Squaring is linear:

-(a ⊕ b)² = a² ⊕ b²

-So squaring is performed independently per share.
+The randomness cancels during recombination.

 ---

-### 4. Compute A⁻¹
+# Completing the Inversion

-After obtaining D⁻¹:
+After computing D⁻¹:

-A⁻¹ = D⁻¹ · (a₁x + a₀)

-Which yields:

 new_a₁ = D⁻¹ · a₁
 new_a₀ = D⁻¹ · a₀

-All operations in GF(2⁴).

-Masked multipliers are used here as well.
+This produces the inverse tower element:

+A⁻¹ = new_a₁ x + new_a₀

 ---

-### 5. Inverse Basis Transformation

-The inverted tower element:

-(new_a₁, new_a₀)
+# Converting Back to AES Field

-is converted back to AES polynomial basis using fixed matrix T⁻¹.
+The inverted tower element is mapped back to the AES polynomial basis:

-This is again a linear XOR network.
+b⁻¹ = T⁻¹ · [new_a₁ new_a₀]

+This yields the multiplicative inverse in **GF(2⁸)**.

 ---

-### 6. Affine Transformation
+# Final Affine Transformation

-Final SubBytes output is computed as:
+The AES S-Box output is computed as:

 b′ = A · b⁻¹ ⊕ c

 Where:

-- A is fixed 8×8 affine matrix
+- A = fixed AES affine matrix
-- c is constant vector
+- c = affine constant vector

-- Linear operation (safe for masking)
+This step is linear and safe under masking.

 ---

-## Security Notes

-- All nonlinear GF(2⁴) multiplications are masked.
-- Fresh randomness is injected per multiplication.
-- Linear transformations (basis + affine) are applied per share independently.
-- Shares must never be recombined internally before final output.

----

-## Verification Requirement

-The final S-Box must match the official AES S-Box table exactly.

-Example test vector:

-S(0x53) = 0xED

-All 256 values must match FIPS-197 specification.

----

-## Design Characteristics
+# Security Characteristics

+This implementation provides:

-- Composite field inversion (area efficient)
+- Composite field inversion
 - First-order Boolean masking
 - No lookup tables
-- XOR + AND based arithmetic
+- XOR + AND arithmetic only
-- Suitable for ASIC side-channel resistant implementations
+- Fresh randomness for nonlinear operations

+Linear transformations (basis change and affine transform) are applied **independently per masked share**.

 ---

+# Verification

+The S-Box output must match the official AES S-Box table defined in **FIPS-197**.

+Example test vector:

+Input:  0x53
+Output: 0xED

+All **256 possible inputs** must produce identical outputs to the standard AES S-Box.